Patrick Moore: Honours and appointments

 In 1945, Moore was elected a Fellow of the Royal Astronomical Society (FRAS), and in 1977 he was awarded the society's Jackson-Gwilt Medal.
+He was also a long-time Fellow of the British Interplanetary Society and a member of its Council; he was the founding editor of the Society's monthly magazine Spaceflight, first published in 1956.
+He made the Sir Patrick Moore Medal to recognise outstanding contributions to the Society.
 In 1968, he was appointed an Officer of the Order of the British Empire (OBE) and promoted to a Commander (CBE) in 1988.
-In 1999 he became the Honorary President of the East Sussex Astronomical Society, a position he held until his death.
+In 1999, he became the Honorary President of the East Sussex Astronomical Society, a position he held until his death.
 Moore was knighted for "services to the popularisation of science and to broadcasting" in the 2001 New Year Honours.

-In 2001, he was appointed an Honorary Fellow of the Royal Society (HonFRS), the only amateur astronomer ever to achieve the distinction.
-In June 2002, he was appointed as the Honorary Vice-President of the Society for the History of Astronomy.
+In 2001, he was appointed an Honorary Fellow of the Royal Society (HonFRS) since he had been the most effective and influential writer and speaker about astronomy in the UK and for his contribution to science in the United Kingdom.
+In June 2002, he was appointed as the Honorary Vice-president of the Society for the History of Astronomy.
 Also in 2002, Buzz Aldrin presented him with a British Academy of Film and Television Arts (BAFTA) award for services to television.
 He was patron of Torquay Boys' Grammar School in south Devon.
-Moore had a long association with the University of Leicester and its Department of Physics and Astronomy, and was awarded an Honorary Doctor of Science (HonDSc) degree in 1996 and a Distinguished Honorary Fellowship in 2008, the highest award that the university can bestow.
+Moore had a long association with the University of Leicester and its Department of Physics and Astronomy and was awarded an Honorary Doctor of Science (HonDSc) degree in 1996 and a Distinguished Honorary Fellowship in 2008, the highest award that the university can bestow.